 We may use your personal information to let you know about our services or related services that we believe will be of interest to you.
 We may contact you by email or through other communication channels that we think you may find helpful.
-In most cases our processing of your personal information for marketing purposes is based on our legitimate interests, although in some cases (such as where required by law or where we use or process any of your Sensitive Personal Data) it may be based on your explicit consent.
+In most cases our processing of your personal information for marketing purposes is based on our legitimate interests, although in some cases (such as where required by law or where we use or process any of your Sensitive Personal Data (as defined under the GDPR)) it may be based on your explicit consent.
 In all cases, we will respect your preferences for how you would like us to manage marketing activity with you.

 How you can manage your marketing preferences

 To protect your privacy rights and to ensure you have control over how we manage marketing with you:

 - We will take steps to limit direct marketing to a reasonable and proportionate level and only send you communications which we believe may be of interest or relevance to you;